Are you looking for the best oil heater for your home?

-If you do plan on running this heater while you sleep, always use caution and don’t take this advice as an excuse to do it because if something does happen, we can’t be liable.
+If you do plan on running any one of the best oil filled radiator heaters listed on this page while you sleep, always use caution and don’t take this advice as an excuse to do it because if something does happen we can’t be liable.

 We hope this guide on how to choose the best oil filled space heater was helpful for you in making the choice for your needs.

 If you’re still not sure if an oil heater is right for you or just want to see what other types of space heaters are available, you can check out our ceramic heater reviews and infrared heater reviews.

 As you discovered in our oil filled heater reviews, these products work differently than other types of portable space heaters.